George W. Bush's brushwork to take spotlight at April exhibit

 WASHINGTON George W. Bush, U.S. president turned painter, will have his artwork featured in an exhibit for the first time in April.

-Artifacts, photographs and personal reflections will also be part of the exhibit, which the center said will "provide an insider's view into President Bush's unique relationships with other world leaders."
+Artefacts, photographs and personal reflections will also be part of the exhibit, which the Centre said will "provide an insider's view into President Bush's unique relationships with other world leaders."
 His works will be displayed at the George W. Bush Presidential Library and Museum on the campus of Southern Methodist University in Dallas in early April.

 The portfolio includes self-portraits.
 In 2013, a hacker obtained Bush family emails that included a painting of the former president in the shower, looking at himself in a shaving mirror, and another of a pair of legs extended in a bathtub.